-Special Educational Needs & Disabilities / Inclusion Policy
+Special Educational Needs and Disabilities Policy

-Newhampton Federation has two members of staff acting in a SENDCo role.
-In Newtown C E Primary School the named SENDCO is Mrs Louise Lench and in Welshampton C E Primary School the named SENDCo is Miss Rebecca Jones.
-There is a Federation named Governor responsible for SEND.
-Together with the Headteacher, they ensure that the Newhampton Federation Special Educational Needs policy works within the guidelines and inclusion policies of the Code of Practice (2014), the Local Authority's Local Offer and other policies current within the Federation.
+Newhampton Federation has one member of staff acting as Special Education Needs and Disabilities Co-ordinator (SENDCo), Miss Rebecca Jones.
+There is a Federation named Monitoring Governor for SEND, Mrs Carolyn Lipson.
+Together with the Executive Headteacher, Mr Ben Crompton, they ensure that the Federation's Special Educational Needs and Disability Policy works within the guidelines and inclusion policies of the Code of Practice (2014), the Local Authority's Local Offer and other policies current within the Federation.